Louisjreeves/SetupWacInstall/RCSimplePreRequisites.md

  ![Figure 1.
 Script folder RCSimplePreRequisites](https://user-images.githubusercontent.com/79279019/169087650-67d497fb-14cb-4c5d-b1dd-833020e2a8f4.png)

 ## steps to run before Deploying Windows admin center:
-1. Option 1 Required -  All prerequsites for the product to work. - Run on one Cluster node and WAC machine
+1. Option 1 Required -  All prerequsites for the product to work. - Run on one Cluster node and WAC machine.
+Drac tools and fixes.
 2. Option 2 Required - Install ISM module.
 Run on one node and all nodes are addressed.
 Run on one node and on the WAC server.
+ISM module and fixes.
-3. Option 3 Required - Checks Steps one and 2.
+3. Option 3 Required - Checks Steps one and 2. checks and requirements
-4. Option 4 Required - Checks USBNIC status and IP connectivity
+4. Option 4 Required - Checks USBNIC status and IP connectivity. check connectivity
-5. Option 5 Optional - Checks port 445 and 5985 connectivity and verifies.
+5. Option 5 Optional - Checks port 445 and 5985 connectivity and verifies ports open.
 6. Option 6 Multi-Menu

 	 1. Troubleshooting -Repair CLuster Performance History